hxmelab/node-red-contrib-bosch-shc/README.md

 ### Get a state

-To send only a value instead of the entire service object, enter the name of the **State** in the corresponding field.
-The **service object** is sent from the node if the state does not exist or is not related to the service.
+If you only need a value instead of the entire service object, enter the name of the **State** in the corresponding field.
+No **msg** is sent from the node if the state does not exist or is not related to the service.

 ![State of a service](docs/device_conf_state.png)